karuzo17/react-native-bambuser-player/README.md

 Version `0.0.10` and above of this React Native component requires the version `0.9.22` or higher of the iOS libbambuser SDK.
 Version `0.0.13` and above of this React Native component requires React Native `0.60` or higher.
+Version `0.0.19` and above of this React Native component requires the version `0.9.28` of the iOS libbambuser SDK and version `0.9.21` of the Android libbambuser SDK.

 ## Installation